-Obedient to their own husband
+8.Be Obedient to your own husband

 This might be the hardest one of them all, but we are called to be obedient to our own husband.

 Not when he asks you to do something that goes contrary to God’s will, but when it goes against your own, we need to obey.

-However, after stating our views on the situation, we need to leave it in God’s hands, and follow what our husband decides.
+However, after stating our views on the situation, we need to leave it in God’s hands and follow what our husband decides.

-I have found that if I am able to give up my Self, my selfishness, and pride, it goes a long way in building a better relationship.
+I have found that if I am able to give up my Self, my selfishness, and my pride, it goes a long way in building a better relationship.